rodolfocal/sockjs-deadlock/README.md

 When a ``sockJSSocket`` is created, a timer is set, which will fire after *5 seconds* and will close the ``sockJSSocket``.
 During this 5 seconds window, If a XHR request is made for that ``SockJSSession`` and the client closes this connection at the same moment the timer is closing the ``SockJSSession``, a deadlock may occur.

+If only **1 verticle** is deployed, than we **don't have any deadlock** because the timer and the code that handles the client clossing a connection runs on the same event loop.

 Due to the racing condition, the only way we found to reproduce it was using curl and an IDE with breakpoints.
 The steps are described below:

 **Reproducing**